-Yumanity Therapeutics’ new approach to neurodegenerative disease drug discovery and development concentrates on correcting the cellular pathologies driven by misfolded proteins, the altered biology or phenotypes.
-The company’s proprietary platforms have already identified one potential new target for treating Parkinson’s disease, and Yumanity Therapeutics is actively advancing its new chemical lead series for this condition, as well as identifying additional compounds for Alzheimer’s disease and amyotrophic lateral sclerosis (ALS).
-Yumanity’s unique approach overcomes the fundamental limitations of the most commonly used strategies in drug discovery today, which have repeatedly failed to deliver effective therapies for these diseases.
+Yumanity Therapeutics’ new approach to neurodegenerative disease drug discovery and development concentrates on correcting the cellular pathologies driven by misfolded proteins, and the resulting disease biology or phenotypes.
+The company’s proprietary platforms are able to identify biological targets which when modulated, correct the toxicities initiated by protein misfolding.
+This critical capability – the identification of novel targets – in combination with other advances in genetics, research tools, and clinical development approaches, enables us to see a brighter future for some of these historically intractable diseases.
+Yumanity’s unique approach overcomes the fundamental limitations of the most commonly used strategies in drug discovery today, which have repeatedly failed to deliver effective therapies for these ruinous diseases.

-- Several proprietary ultra high-throughput, phenotypic screening (uHTS) platforms, in which different protein misfolding pathologies are modeled in yeast to help discover compounds to correct these pathologies;
+Phenotypic Screening: Several proprietary ultra-high-throughput, phenotypic screening (uHTS) platforms, in which different protein misfolding pathologies are modeled in yeast to help discover compounds to correct these pathologies

-- A human neuronal platform, in which neurons produced from the stem cells of patients with disease-causing genetic mutations are used to validate the molecules discovered in yeast; and,
+IPS Platform: A human neuronal platform, in which neurons produced from the cells of patients with disease-causing genetic mutations are used to validate the molecules discovered in yeast

-- A drug-target identification platform that exploits the power of yeast genetics and protein network analyses to elucidate mechanisms of action for pathology correcting molecules as new chemical entities are discovered.
+Drug Target Identification: A drug-target identification platform that exploits the power of yeast genetics and protein network analyses to elucidate mechanisms of action for pathology correcting molecules as new chemical entities are discovered